-- ~ Corrective action undertaken where noncompliance of the performance criteria are observed. - ~ For retained or rehabilitated habitat, undertake corrective actions as outlined in the Wallum Sedgefrog Management Plan and other site environmental strategies related to pest species.
+~ Corrective action undertaken where non-compliance of the performance criteria are observed. ~ For retained or rehabilitated habitat, undertake corrective actions as outlined in the Wallum Sedgefrog Management Plan and other site environmental strategies related to pest species. ~ For retained or rehabilitated habitat, landscape and/or environmental contractors, reporting to the Superintendent.